Hello, my dear friend!

-"When we think better of others we are doing unto others that which we want done unto us.
+"When we think better of others, we are doing unto others that which we want to be done unto us.
 We want people to give us the benefit of the doubt.
-Therefore, give the gift of giving the benefit of the doubt to others."
+Therefore, give others the gift of giving the benefit of the doubt."

 "Did you know that you give yourself away by the words you speak about others?"

-"If you accuse someone of doing something on purpose to hurt you, you are, in fact telling your perspective of hurting people on purpose."
+"If you accuse someone of doing something on purpose to hurt you, you are telling your perspective of hurting people on purpose."